 Learn from dynamic lectures, fitted around the clinical work

 Work with species such as rhino, elephant, leopard, lions and antelope

 Stay in everything from 5* lodges to rustic camp sites

-The highly sought after course is led by experts in their field, and is aimed at everyone from vet and nurse students wanting to sample the industry, to exotic or wildlife vets who want to develop their skills further, or complete accredited ‘professional development’ hours.
-Whoever you are, as a course delegate you will gain an understanding of wild animal veterinary medicine and the challenges and joys faced when working in Africa.
+The highly sought after course is led by experts in their field, and is aimed at everyone from vet and nurse students wanting to sample the industry, to exotic or wildlife vets who want to develop their skills further.
+Attendees can be aged 18 to 50 and as a course delegate you will gain an understanding of wild animal veterinary medicine and the challenges and joys faced when working in Africa.
 Your time with us will enable you to actively contribute to the protection of endangered wildlife on a global scale.

-Amid exciting wildlife work, you will cover a range of applied lectures and teaching modules, to ensure you go home with a huge wealth of knowledge to take your career or studies forward.
+Amid exciting wildlife work, you will cover a range of applied lectures and teaching modules, to ensure you go home with a huge wealth of knowledge to take your career forward.
 Lectures are given both in 'lecture room' settings, and out in the field whilst the clinical work is occurring.
+The course is capped at 12 deligates to ensure the best learning experience.
 Each lesson you cover is exciting, forward thinking and relevant to conservation and wildlife medicine.
 Your classroom may be under a shady tree, in a game capture boma or even under a proper roof!

 Module 1: Wildlife veterinary medicine